 EVGA 400 N1, 400W

-Even though, the components I have used in this build are very power efficient and may not require a special power supply, but I don’t want you to risk your hardware at any cost.
+Even though the components I have used in this build are very power efficient and may not require a special power supply, but I don’t want you to risk your hardware at any cost.
 There are many cases which come with pre-installed power supply but they are really too crap.
 They cannot even provide continuous power supply.
 So, you must get a decent power supply.

-This one from EVGA has 400 watts of capacity which can power two rigs like this but as there aren’t any lower capacity power supply available for low price, it’s better to get the higher one with the decent price.
+This one from EVGA has 400 watts of capacity which can power two rigs like this but as there aren’t any lower capacity power supply available for a low price, it’s better to get the higher one with the decent price.
 It will cost you nearly $30 and has all the cables to power your graphics card, hard drive and CPU.
 As the graphics card we are using does not have even a single 6 pin power port, the need for the graphics card power cables will only come into existence if you ever upgrade to higher end GPU’s.
 But still, the motherboard and your CPU will use the power from this power supply and you should use a good PSU to protect your whole system from overcurrent and overvoltage.

 ROSEWILL Micro ATX FBM-01

 As usual, this case is very popular because it’s cheap and has enough room for installing all the components with ease.
 As the construction of this case is unique, there is enough room left inside to install long graphics card if you ever wanted to.
-It also comes with 2 pre-installed fans.
-1x 80mm fan at the rear for exhaust and 1x 120mm fan at the front for intake for properly cooling.
+It also comes with 2 pre-installed fans. a 1x 80mm fan at the rear for exhaust and 1x 120mm fan at the front for intake for proper cooling.
 So, remember you have to buy a fan splitter to use both of these fans.

 This case supports Mini-ITX as well as Micro-ATX motherboards and we are in this build using a Micro-ATX one.
 There are three bays for installing up to 3 hard drives at the same time and two ODD drives for installing a DVD drive which is optional.